silvae86/moodle-autocorrect-sqlite/README.md

 	<img src="https://github.com/silvae86/moodle-autocorrect-sqlite/raw/master/docs/img/downloading_answers.png" alt="Access all student answers" width="200"/>

 	1.2.
 Sort the answers by the first name of the students (or any other criteria, as the SQL evaluator will produce a list of answers ordered by that same criteria).
+This is important, because you want an ordering that is consistent in Moodle.
+I always use the first name.

 	1.3.
-Select Microsoft Excel as the download format for the answers
+Select Microsoft Excel as the download format for the answers.

 	1.4.
 Click 'Download'.
 An Excel file will be produced by moodle and start downloading.